Good Morning, this is Capital Essence’s Market Outlook (the technical analysis of financial markets) for Monday December 23, 2019.

 The graphics below are from our “U.S. Market Trading Map”, show the near-term technical bias and trading ranges.
 As shown, the underlying is in a short-term bullish trend when the price bars are painted in green.
 The underlying is in a short-term bearish trend when the price bars are painted in red.
 The yellow bars identify period of neutral or sideways trading pattern.
 Additionally, the light-blue shading represents the short-term trading range.
 A move above or below that range is considered overbought (as represents by the red shading) or oversold (as represents by the dark-green shading).
 Readings above or below the red and green shaded areas are considered extremely overbought or extremely oversold.

-FM has resistance near 33.
+XLU has support near 63.
 Short-term traders could use that level as the logical level to measure risk against.

 Chart 1.2 – S&P 500 index (daily)

-Short-term technical outlook remains neutral.
-Last changed May 10, 2018 from bullish (see area ‘A’ in the chart).
+Short-term technical outlook remains bullish (buy).
+Last changed December 6, 2019 from bearish (sell) – (see area ‘A’ in the chart).

 [Note: for more details analysis, please take a look at our “US Market ETF Trading Map”]

-As expected, the index moved up to test resistance at the lower boundary of the pink band after breaking out above the trend channel moving average last week.
-In accordance to the Japanese candlestick pattern recognition, Monday’s narrow range bar indicates uncertainty – traders refuse to press hard one way or the other just because they are not very sure about the near-term direction.
+As expected, the index moved up to test resistance at the lower boundary of the red band after breaking out above the important sentiment 3200 mark on Thursday.
+In accordance to the Japanese candlestick pattern recognition, Friday’s narrow range bar indicates uncertainty – traders refuse to press hard one way or the other just because they are not very sure about the near-term direction.
 Although a single bar does not form a trend so this is not a call for a top, rather it is a warning signal, a sign in which the market is telling us that it is ready for a pause.

 While seemingly vulnerable to a short-term pullback consolidation, Money Flow measure is still above the zero line, indicating a positive net demand for stocks.
 This could help putting a short-term floor under the market.